 When you come to Lewis Estates Dental Centre, you can expect evidence-based dental treatment customized to your dental needs.

 The initial part of dental hygiene therapy involves the diagnosis of disease in your mouth.
-Our dental hygienist will ask you questions about any changes in your medical health, discuss your current oral homecare routine, and ask about any dental concerns you may have.
-Then they will examine your teeth and gums – including measuring pocket depths around your teeth, and may also take x-rays of your teeth and jaws, if they are warranted.
+Our dental hygienist will ask you necessary questions regards to your medical health, the current state of your oral homecare routine, and ask about dental concerns that may have arisen since you were last seen.
+Then they will examine your teeth and gums – including measuring pocket depths around your teeth, and may also take x-rays of your teeth and jaws, if they are essential.
 Together, this information determines the optimal care you require to support your oral health.

-The next step in the process is the removal of plaque and hard deposits from the teeth by scaling.
-Sometimes an ultrasonic scaler that uses water can be used as well to break up tartar, doing this is beneficial to your teeth and gums and does not harm your teeth.
+After this, we perform scaling, which removes biofilm, bacterial toxins, debris, and hard deposits from the teeth.
+Sometimes an ultrasonic scaler that uses water can also be used to break up tartar.
+Doing this is beneficial to your teeth and gums and does not harm your teeth.
 Removal of tartar is an important part of your dental hygiene therapy due to the toxins and aggressive bacteria that are present within the tartar itself.
 If you have sensitivity or tenderness that makes you uncomfortable, discuss it with your dental hygienist, who is equipped to provide you with options that can increase your comfort during this very important procedure.

 The last step of your dental cleaning is the application of fluoride.
 Topical fluoride helps to strengthen the enamel of your teeth against damage from acid and plaque.

 Most importantly, your hygienist will review the effectiveness of your homecare routine and will help you understand which areas of your mouth need more attention, and how to approach it.